CCBDA-UPC/Assignments-2020/README.md

 - The code of the project will be written in **Python 3**.
 Additional programming languages for **small parts of the project** can also be used  (i.e., JavaScript, ...)

-- Students can use as many packages or open source code as they need, They need to explain the reasons for using these resources.
+- Students can use as many cloud services, packages or open source code as they need, They only need to explain the reasons for using these resources.

 - Create a private **GitHub** repository to manage the code versioning.
 All team members and angeltoribio-UPC-BCN need to have access to it.